 All photocopy requests must be reviewed by Archives staff.
 Some materials are too physically fragile to withstand photocopying.

 Patrons interested in obtaining digital images of materials in Archives and Special Collections adhere to the same policies and restrictions governing photocopy requests.
-Digital images are intended for personal research only and cannot be published without the written consent of the Archives and Special Collections as well as the appropriate copyright holders.
+Digital images are intended for personal research only and cannot be published without the consent of the appropriate copyright holders.

 Personal Digital Cameras

 Patrons may be allowed to use personal digital cameras to take their own photographs of books and archival materials.
 Just as with photocopies and digital images, patrons must obtain permission from the Archives staff prior to shooting any digital images.
-These images are also intended only for personal research use and cannot be published without appropriate permissions.
+These images are also intended only for personal research use and cannot be published without consent of the appropriate copyright holders.

 Audio and Video Recordings